-2. CASH
+2. CASH AND CASH EQUIVALENTS

-The District maintains most of its cash in the County of Marin pooled investment fund for the purpose of increasing interest earnings through pooled investment activities.
-Interest earned on the investment pool is allocated quarterly to the participating funds using the daily cash balance of each fund.
-This pool, which is available for use by all funds, is displayed in the financial statements as "Cash and Cash Equivalents."
+The District maintains most of its cash in the County of Marin investment pool for the purpose of increasing interest earnings through pooled investment activities.
+Interest earned on the investment pool is allocated quarterly to the participating funds using the average daily cash balance of each fund.
+This pool, which is available for use by all participating funds, is displayed in the financial statements as "Cash and Cash Equivalents."

-2. CASH (continued)
+2. CASH AND CASH EQUIVALENTS (continued)